ferrellsl/Graphapp/README.md

 Linux Build:

 Do not run the configure script.
 Linux users simply need to open a terminal window and move to the GraphApp/src folder and type:  make
+This will build the link library.
+To build some of the examples, just type make followed by the name of the example you want to build such as the alldemo example:  make alldemo or the fastine demo by typing: make fastline

 MacOS Build